FibGro/Dashboard_and_KPI_Data_Visualization_with_Excel-/README.md

 * [Acknowledgements](#Acknowledgements)
 <!-- * [License](#license) -->

-## General Information
+#General Information
-Create a dashboard to deliver insight of several dataset:
+This project involves creating a dashboard in Excel to provide insights from multiple datasets, focusing on:
-- Wage and employement figures look like by industries
+- Wage and employment statistics across industries

-## Dataset Information
-The dataset consists :
+- Key performance indicators (KPIs) for Maven Toys across various regions

+#Information
+The datasets used in this project include:
-- US Labor Statistic
+- U.S. Labor Statistics
-- MavenToys Monthly Sales
+- Maven Toys Monthly Sales Data
-- US Music Revenue
+- U.S. Music Industry Revenue

-## Technologies Used
+#Technologies Used
-- Microsoft Excel
+- Microsoft Excel (Dashboarding and Data Visualization)

-## End Result
+#End Result
-- Please refer to the result in my GitHub
+View the final dashboard and insights on GitHub

+#Acknowledgements
+Thanks to Maven Analytics for providing the datasets and resources used in this project.